 Solution 3 – Hard Reset your Xbox

-Note: Before you proceed on to do a hard reset of your Xbox, make sure you are connected to Xbox Live, so that all of your data and settings are synced to it.
-If any of your date haven’t been synced and you proceed on with the reset anyway, you will lose it.
+Note: Before you proceed on to do a hard reset of your Xbox, make sure you are connected to Xbox Live so that all of your data and settings are synced to it.
+If any of your dates haven’t been synced and you proceed on with the reset anyway, you will lose it.

 To hard reset your Xbox, follow these steps: